Search-On-Dora/topic0/README_DORA.md

 ## Important files

 The file `DORA_CHAIN_LIST` contains a list of dora-supported chainIDs, which are then used to build the signature database.
-This should be updated if one wants to rebuild with a different sign
+This should be updated if one wants to rebuild with a different set of supported chains.

 ## Extra Requirements